-Getting Into Sport: Starting skating at age six when she received skates along with a skating skirt and sweater for Christmas… Went to the rink on Boxing Day and loved it immediately… Has always been an ice dancer because she wasn’t a strong jumper… Outside Interests: Enjoys ballet, yoga, writing and learning foreign languages… Studying towards a Bachelor of Arts at the University of Waterloo… Co-founded the charity Skate to Great to help give all Canadian children the opportunity to get on the ice… Odds and Ends: Favourite Olympic memory is watching Shae-Lynn Bourne and Victor Kraatz compete at Salt Lake City 2002… Has wanted to be an Olympian since her first time on the ice because it is the highest level possible… Also inspired by Tara Lipinski at Nagano 1998… Sometimes called “Katush” by her coaches, which is a Russian nickname for Katya… Collects keychains during her travels… Favourite quote: “Just when the caterpillar thought the world was over, it became a butterfly.”
+Getting into the Sport: Starting skating at age six when she received skates along with a skating skirt and sweater for Christmas… Went to the rink on Boxing Day and loved it immediately… Has always been an ice dancer because she wasn’t a strong jumper… Outside Interests: Enjoys ballet, yoga, writing and learning foreign languages… Working towards a Bachelor of Arts at the University of Waterloo… Co-founded the charity Skate to Great to help give all Canadian children the opportunity to get on the ice… Right to Play ambassador… Odds and Ends: Says the book The Alchemist changed her life, telling her it’s okay to follow her dreams and let go of results… Favourite Olympic memory is watching Shae-Lynn Bourne and Victor Kraatz compete at Salt Lake City 2002… Has wanted to be an Olympian since her first time on the ice because it is the highest level possible… Also inspired by Tara Lipinski at Nagano 1998… Sometimes called “Katush” by her coaches, which is a Russian nickname for Katya… Collects keychains during her travels… Favourite quote: “Just when the caterpillar thought the world was over, it became a butterfly.”

 |Sochi 2014||Figure Skating||Ice Dance - Mixed||7|